blockfrost/blockfrost.dev/docs/start-building/workspaces/workspaces.md

 id: workspaces
 ---

-Blockfrost Workspaces enable users to create collaborative spaces for sharing projects with team members.
+Blockfrost Workspaces enable users to create collaborative spaces for sharing projects with other team members.
 Set up a workspace for your organization, streamline billing management, and allow developers to concentrate on what matters most - building your application.

 ## Using workspaces